 Museums in Isfahan

-Isfahan’s museums offer fascinating insights into the history, art, and musical culture of the city and of Persian civilization as a whole.
+Isfahan's museums offer fascinating insights into the history, art, and music culture of the city and of Persian civilization as a whole.

 Isfahan Music Museum

 A unique museum dedicated to traditional Iranian music.
-Visitors can experience historic instruments such as the tar, santur, and setar up close and trace the development of Persian musical culture over the centuries.
+Visitors can experience historical instruments such as Tar, Santur, and Setar up close and trace the development of Persian musical culture over centuries.
 Interactive stations make the visit especially engaging.

 Hasht Behesht Palace

-The “Palace of the Eight Paradises” is a Safavid jewel set in a spacious park.
-Its ornate façade of mirrorwork and wall paintings offers a vivid glimpse into court life in the 17th century.
+The “Palace of Eight Paradises” is a Safavid jewel set in a spacious park.
+Its ornate facade of mirror work and wall paintings offers a striking glimpse into court life in the 17th century.

 Chehel Sotoun Museum